 With the help of retail CX technology and the multitude of creative solutions on offer, there are unlimited opportunities to elevate your customer experience.
 Primarily, the customer experience needs to be seamless from start to finish, finding improvements for smoother transactions and online interaction.

 As a starting point, your customer experience strategy should begin by analysing the journey from store arrival to post-purchase.
 Ask yourself the following questions; are your customers engaging with your employees?
 Are there opportunities to interact with your products and services?
 Is your store inclusive and accessible?
 Can the experience be enjoyed on and offline?

-These key touch points are necessary to ensure your brand is prominent throughout the customer experience.
+These key touch points are necessary to ensure your brand is prominent throughout the customer experience in retail.